 This retirement number is supposed to be a limit to save us from either grinding ourselves to death, or from obtaining obscene amounts of wealth that we wouldn’t know how to spend it.
 This also serves as a reminder of what we really need to exist for the remainder of the retirement years.
 Billionaires and billionaire-wannabes don’t get this: having more than you need literally endangers other people’s lives, not to mention maintaining a life of excess requires the destruction of environment.
 Having that much amount of money creates imbalances everywhere.
 Or perhaps they do know it, it’s just that they couldn’t be bothered to care less.

 So… must you invest in the stock market?

 Money is important under capitalism, and our society still relies on this utilitarian aspect of it.

-The investing path that I take isn’t foolproof, that much I know.
-But as I wait for the money to grow passively (which I’m now doubting given our pandemic), I can learn a few useful skills here and there that can actually be of help should the society as we know it begin to collapse.
+The investing path isn’t foolproof.
+But in the meantime, one can learn a few useful skills here and there that can actually be of help should the society as we know it begin to collapse.

 “I’m a Millenial, (un)fortunately, and my retirement plan is Societal Collapse.”

 Whatever the outcome is—whether Capitalism is abolished and money is rendered useless, or Capitalism flourishes for 2,000 more years—the chances of getting by are a bit higher when I take the investing route.